PrincipledInterfaces/macos-focus-utility/README.md

 ## License

 This project is open source.
-See LICENSE file for details.

 ---

-**💡 Pro Tip**: Use the hybrid CLI mode (`python3 focusmode.py [mode]`) for the perfect balance of automation and control - it skips the mode selection but keeps the helpful duration and goals dialogs.
+**Pro Tip**: Use the hybrid CLI mode (`python3 focusmode.py [mode]`) for the perfect balance of automation and control - it skips the mode selection but keeps the helpful duration and goals dialogs.